afahad0149/netflix-react-exercise/README.md

     - Clicking the button adds / removes the movie from “My List” and switches the button between the “plus” and the “tick” sign (you find the required images in the `./assets` folder).
     - The logic of this behavior should neither be in the movie render component nor in the movie list component.

+**Note**: remember that when the API returns an image path, you can access that image by prepending `https://image.tmdb.org/t/p/w300/` to it.

 ## Extra credits

 - Add another section of movies (e.g. “Action” movies).
 Keep in mind that when a movie is added to “My List” from any section, its “Add to my list” button should be updated in all lists at the same time.